-Earn money and add value with smart water heaters
+Earn cash and add value with smart water heaters

 Smarter water heaters.
 Smarter buildings.

-As part of this program, PGE will heat the tanks on your property when energy costs are low.
-Tenants get the same hot water they expect, and you get $20 per participating water heater, per year.
+As part of this program, we will heat the tanks on your property when energy demand is low.
+Residents get the same hot water they expect, and you get $20 per participating water heater, per year.
+Program participants average about $2,500 in cash rewards a year.
 It’s easy to get started!

 How it works

-The most common electric water heater stores 50 gallons hot water for immediate use.
-PGE will use your water heaters like a battery.
-Your tenants have hot water when they need it, but PGE will defer the heating (charging) of your water to a time of the day or night when energy costs are lower, instead of on demand when costs may be higher.
+The most common electric water heater stores 50 gallons of hot water for immediate use.
+We will use your water heaters like a battery.
+Your residents have hot water when they need it and we will defer the heating of your water to a time of the day or night when demand is lower.

-We do this by installing a control switch and communications modules on each of your electric water heaters.
-PGE won’t stop the tanks from heating during high-use times or when there is no extra hot water available.
+We do this by installing a small switch and communications module on each of your electric water heaters.
+We won’t stop the tanks from heating during high-use times or when there is no extra hot water available.